 Zack started the afternoon off lofting some casts into some calm currents.Within minutes Zack had hooked up with a nice fish.
 Zack of course managed to try and tangle the fish in some logs, but fortunately landed the fish safely.

-Zack decided he would give me my chance to prove myself on the North Fork.
+Zack decided he would give me my chance to prove myself.
 I quickly hooked up on a couple beautiful cutthroats.

 Within a couple hours we could tell a storm was brewing to the west of us.
 We continued to battle the winds and rain.
 I pulled in a couple smaller fish and hooked up on what felt like a large bull trout that took off into the rapids and broke off my fly.
 Zack landed another great cutty in less than stellar conditions.

-We made it back to the Subaru, which we had taken through a knee deep puddle on the trip up to the North Fork.
-The Subi had been running rough and we were fortunate enough to make it out of the North Fork safely and decided to camp by the Upper Blackfoot for the night near Lincoln, Montana.
+We made it back to the Subaru, which we had taken through a knee deep puddle on the trip up.
+The Subi had been running rough and we were fortunate enough to make it out safely and decided to camp nearby for the night.